ubaimutl/Plyph-Macos/README.md

 - **Replace in place** — generated text can replace the original selection directly.
 - **Review when you want it** — preview the result before replacing, or enable a faster direct-replacement workflow.
 - **Bring your own AI** — use Ollama locally or connect Groq, Gemini, OpenAI, OpenRouter, Cerebras, Cloudflare Workers AI, or Vercel AI Gateway.
+- **Action Library** — browse bundled ready-made actions for writing, communication, reading, development, translation, and productivity, then add editable copies to your collection.
 - **Unlimited custom actions** — build reusable actions for translation, tone changes, summaries, replies, coding tasks, or your own workflows.
 - **Per-action models** — assign different providers, models, and limits to different actions.
 - **Global shortcuts** — run common actions without touching the mouse.